-You have the right to get full information from your doctors and other health care providers when you go for medical care.
+You have the right to get full information from your doctors and other health care providers.
 Your providers must explain your medical condition and your treatment choices in a way that you can understand.

 You also have the right to participate fully in decisions about your health care.
 To help you make decisions with your doctors about what treatment is best for you, your rights include the following: